sndipk/sndipk.github.io/README.md

 	Description:
-				This Tableau project, titled "Energy Consumption Analysis," embarks on a critical mission to dissect and understand the intricate web of energy consumption and its associated costs.
+		     This Tableau project, titled Energy Consumption Analysis, embarks on a critical mission to dissect and understand the intricate web of energy consumption and its associated costs.
 The aim is to shed light on the dominant energy providers and unravel the patterns of peak energy usage.
 Aim: The project's primary objective is to meticulously analyze the total energy consumption and the financial burden it imposes.
 It seeks to pinpoint the leading energy providers and decode the trends of peak usage times and seasons.
 Problem: Urban landscapes face the pressing issue of optimizing energy utilization while curtailing the soaring expenses that accompany it.
 This project tackles this challenge head-on, proposing data-driven solutions to enhance energy efficiency in metropolitan environments.
 Activity: A thorough investigation was undertaken, encompassing a vast array of energy data collected over several years and across a multitude of cities.
 This extensive study aimed to capture a holistic view of the energy landscape.